deja-vu-platform/deja-vu/packages/cli/README.md

 `clichename` must be a single word, all lowercase.

 `pathToDv` is the path to the folder where the dv code is located (the repo).
-This argument is optional and the default value is given above.
+This argument is optional and the default value is the name of the repo, `deja-vu`.
+As such, it is recommended that the command be run in the directory that contains the dv repo.

 The newly-created cliché comes with two initial actions to serve as examples, `create-clichename` and `show-clichename`,